yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >
 {: .comment}

-The genome size makes it difficult to study genetic variation within a baculovirus population, especially since the most commonly used sequencing technique (Illumina sequencing) generates only short reads and requires genome assembly.
-Since genome assembly generates a consensus sequence that reflects the majority of a sequenced virus population, occurring genetic variation is masked.
+The genome size makes it difficult to study genetic variation within a baculovirus isolate, especially since the most commonly used sequencing technique (Illumina sequencing) generates only short reads and requires genome assembly.
+Since an isolate represents a population of viruses and their genomes that differ genetically from one another, the complexity of the analysis is further increased.
+Typically, genome assemblies are performed that lead to the generation of a consensus sequence, which usually reflects the majority of the sequenced virus population and intends to represent the entire isolate.
+The problem is that the consensus sequence can mask genetic variability.
 Tools for haplotype-sensitive assembly are available but so far have been established for viruses with a relatively short genome but not for baculoviruses or other large dsDNA viruses.
 Using Nanopore sequencing, it is possible to sequence significiant fragments of baculovirus genomes to determine major haplotypes ({% cite Wennmann2024 %}).

 Single nucleotide variants (SNV) have been proven as a powerful tool for analyzing the genetic variability of sequenced baculovirus isolates ({% cite Fan2020 %}).
-SNV are particularly useful for the analysis of intra-isolate or intra-sample specific variation, as many bioinformatic workflows and tools are established for SNV determination and processing.
+SNV are particularly useful for the analysis of intra-isolate specific variation, as many bioinformatic workflows and tools are established for SNV determination and processing.
 For the identification of SNVs, Illumina sequencing data is mostly used, as this sequencing technique provides highly accurate reads with a very low probability of sequencing error.
 The data is usually provided and stored in FASTQ or FASTQsanger format.

-When a baculovirus sample or isolate is sequenced, a dataset of sequence reads is obtained that consists of a multitude of fragmented genomes and the exact reconstruction of individual whole genomes is no longer possible.
+When a baculovirus isolate is sequenced, a dataset of sequence reads is obtained that consists of a multitude of fragmented genomes and the exact reconstruction of individual whole genomes is no longer possible.
 However, variable SNV positions can be used as markers to count the frequency of the nucleotides that occur in the SNV positions.
 The determination of the nucleotides is only possible because not one but many genomes were sequenced.
-Therefore, the SNVs reflect the genetic variability of the virus population itself.
+Therefore, the SNVs reflect the genetic variability of the isolate itself.
 Although deletions and insertions can also occur, these are not covered in this tutorial.

 When multiple baculovirus isolates have been sequenced, SNV positions can be determined that are specific to only certain isolates.
-These specific SNV markers can then be used to identify and isolate based on sequencing data only, even when the isolate is present in a mixture with other isolates.
+These specific SNV markers can then be used to identify an isolate based on sequencing data only, even when the isolate is present in a mixture with other isolates.
 To enable this identification of baculovirus isolates, SNV positions must be determined across multiple isolates using a common reference sequence.
 This reference serves as an anchor for the detected SNV positions and must be chosen with care.